Jerrylum/docs.path.jerryio/docs/formats/LemLibFormatV0_5.md

 Pure pursuit is a path following algorithm that works by drawing an imaginary circle around the robot, and then having the robot move toward the point where the path and the circle intersect.
 You can find more information about this algorithm [here](https://lemlib.github.io/LemLib/md_docs_tutorials_4_pure_pursuit.html#autotoc_md26).

-## How PATH.JERRYIO works with LemLib
+## How PATH.JERRYIO Works with LemLib

 LemLib includes some pre-written classes and functions to let you define your robot programmatically.
 Specifically, you can create a `lemlib::OdomSensors` instance to let you define the sensors you're using for odometry.
 After you define your drivetrain and chassis with the correct parameters that match your robot configuration in the physical world, LemLib will be able to use the odometry sensors to track the robot's position.
 This is crucial for the Pure Pursuit algorithm to work because it uses the robot's position to determine where to drive.